PHOTOGRAPHY BY JOHN COX

 While you may be tempted to hand over your chicken drumstick or ribeye steak bone at the end of the meal, don’t do it.
 Baked, broiled or barbecued bones tend to splinter, and can be a real hazard to your pets.
 Dogs love raw bones, but owners may be turned off by the mess.
 Some dogs may also have an instinctual desire to bury fresh bones; who doesn’t like an aged steak?
 Raw bones also provide more nutrition, because the collagen hasn’t been boiled off into the water.

 A simple trick we adopted was to simmer beef knuckle bones with water until the meat falls off.
 At this point you can remove the bones, cool them down and then give them to your dog.
-Continue to reduce the beef liquid, adding your choice of onion, garlic, celery, carrots, ginger or other vegetables to create a rich, nutritious stew or stock for yourself.
+Continue to reduce the beef liquid, adding your choice of onion, garlic, celery, carrots, ginger or other vegetables to create a rich, nutritious stew or stock for yourself. (editor’s note: some vets warn against giving bones to dogs, so be sure to check with yours)

 If you have ever seen a dog roll in ecstasy on top of a rotting seal carcass, or lick up a bit of cat poop with relish, you probably understand that your dog’s flavor preferences may differ slightly from your own.